-To assist in its determination of the 2016 target total direct compensation levels for our executive officers, the Compensation Committee considered information included in a compensation benchmarking review prepared by Meridian.
-The benchmarking review provided competitive market data for each element of compensation, as well as information regarding incentive plan designs and pay practices for executives in similar positions among a selected peer group of companies (the "Proxy Peers").
-Information in the compensation benchmarking review served as a reference in the Compensation Committee's overall assessment of the competitiveness of our executive compensation program.
+To assist in its determination of the 2018 target total direct compensation levels for our executive officers, the Compensation Committee considered information included in a compensation peer review prepared by Meridian.
+The peer review provided competitive market data for each element of compensation, as well as information regarding incentive plan designs and pay practices for executives in similar positions among a selected peer group of companies (the "Proxy Peers").
+Information in the compensation peer review served as a reference in the Compensation Committee's overall assessment of the competitiveness of our executive compensation program.

 The Proxy Peers are representative of the companies against whom we compete in the global chemical industry for business opportunities and executive talent.
-Criteria used to select the Proxy Peer companies include financial measures (i.e., revenue, market capitalization, net income) and the industry segment in which we operate (i.e., organic chemical products and inorganic chemical products).
-For our compensation benchmarking review for 2016, our Proxy Peers comprised the following twelve companies:
+Criteria used to select the Proxy Peer companies include financial measures (i.e., revenue, market capitalization and/or net income) and the industry segment in which we operate (i.e., organic chemical products and inorganic chemical products).
+For our market compensation review for 2018, our Proxy Peers comprised the following 15 companies: